Southern Food Blog

 by David Loos

 Aunt Jemima has been a prominent symbol in American culture for more than 115 years.
 In 1889, Christ Rutt and Charles Underwood of the Pearl Milling Company developed the first pancake ready-mix.
 They used Aunt Jemima as their logo.
-Tina Gianoulis explains that the image preceded the product: “Based on the pre-Civil War stereotype of the fat, jolly, no-nonsense black ‘aunt jemimamammy,’ the character of Aunt Jemima was first introduced in a minstrel show in the late 1800s called ‘The Emigrant.’“ Gianlouis suggests that “the image of the kind and funny black mammy was comforting and safe to many white consumers.”
+Tina Gianoulis explains that the image preceded the product: “Based on the pre-Civil War stereotype of the fat, jolly, no-nonsense black ‘mammy,’ the character of Aunt Jemima was first introduced in a minstrel show in the late 1800s called ‘The Emigrant.’“ Gianlouis suggests that “the image of the kind and funny black mammy was comforting and safe to many white consumers.”
 Aunt Jemima Pancake Ready-Mix was paired with the soothing image of a mammy figure, and the overwhelmingly popular image aided the growth of the Pearl Milling Company, which was eventually renamed the Aunt Jemima Mills Company in 1914.

 Disappearing boundaries of time, space, and money allowed many families across the nation to acquire certain commodities, such as Aunt Jemima products, that would make the average American’s life a little easier.
 The first ready-mix was made from wheat, corn, rye, and rice flour.
 The ingredients’ availability, cheap production costs, and bulky supply provided families with a simple source of sustenance.
 However, critics have argued over the cultural implications of the Aunt Jemima products for about as long as the product has been in existence.